 Joey Schusler is a professional mountain biker, photographer, and filmmaker from Boulder, Colorado, who has been a passionate member of the mountain biking industry for more than a decade.
 His skill set spans a vast range, from placing top ten in an Enduro World Series round, to creating award-winning adventure films, to having photos inked in the pages of Bike and Outside.
 Joey is also an official contributor for National Geographic Adventure.
 His career has strayed away from mountain bike racing and in the direction of bigger and wilder adventures to the far corners of the globe with a camera always in hand.
 For more on Joey’s adventures and photography follow him on Instagram @Joeyschusler and Joeyschusler.com

-Hana Black has put her previous life as an outdoor clothing designer/developer on hold so she can follow her dream of freewheeling about the planet on her Surly Ogre.
-In early 2016 she rode the inaugural 3000km Tour Aotearoa – the classic New Zealand bike packing tour.
+Hana Black has put her previous life as an outdoor clothing designer/developer on hold to follow her dream of freewheeling about the planet.
+In 2016 she rode the inaugural 3000km Tour Aotearoa – the classic New Zealand bike packing tour.

 Kaitlyn’s love of wide-open spaces and wild places has inspired her to create a life filled with skis, ropes, boats, and packs as she has adventured and taught adventure education throughout the American West.
 She began cycling while recovering from a climbing injury, toured the Great Divide Mountain Bike Route not long after, and has been an avid bikepacker ever since, tackling long, exploratory bikepacking routes across the West and Internationally, and pursuing riding fast and light on the side.
 In 2018, she took home the women’s record for the AZT300, cementing her place in endurance racing.
 Her latest pursuits include penning the first guidebook for bikepacking and co-founding Bikepacking Roots.
 Photos from her tenure as an adventurer and athlete are archived here: Of Wildness and Wilderness.